KJY93/Datacentric-Project-3/README.md

 12. Python was used as the backend to write up the different routes to handle the different request method
 13. Flask-MySQLdb was used to connect Flask with MySQL
 14. LucidChart was used to tool up the ER diagram for the database design - https://www.lucidchart.com/
+15. W3C Markup was used to check the markup validity of HTML code - https://validator.w3.org/
+16. JSHint was used to check check on the JS code - https://jshint.com/

 ## Testing (Manual)
 ### Responsiveness